ankumar/architecture/Patterns/Technical Leadership.md

-# Ruth Malan, Bredemeyer Consulting, Masterclass, San Francisco/Dec 9, 2019
+# Masterclass By Ruth Malan, Bredemeyer Consulting

+Location: San Francisco/Dec 9, 2019

 ## OPTIONAL READING (there are no prerequisites for this masterclass)